teamclouday/AndroidMic/android-mic-rs/README.md

 ## Todo
 - support multiple audio format: done but have bugs
 - support multiple sample: done but not tested
+- stereo support: done but laggy with my hardware.
+Need test
 - choose output device: done
-- stereo: implemented but have bugs
-- parse ipv4/v6: done, no support for v6 tho
-- release socket if necesseray: not needed i think
-- detect TCP disconnect: Done
+- choose input device
+- args to specify endianess of the phone, and apply conversion if necessery
+- add check to not create offset when using UDP, long format, multiple channels, ect...
 - try ASIO backend